jace-ys/viaduct/examples/docker-compose/README.md

 # Docker Compose Example

 A simple demo on using Viaduct with Docker Compose.
-Viaduct acts as an API gateway that reverse proxies requests to a microservices backend.
+Viaduct acts as an API gateway that proxies requests to a microservices backend.

 ## Installation